Course Listings

 Electives

-This is an interdisciplinary course to augment existing practices through access to new tools, materials, and concepts for making.
-We will move between classroom computers, the AACE lab, and individual studios to explore topics such as built environments, sculptural methods, and speculative design.
-Weekly topics will be supplemented with technical workshops and visiting speakers.
+This course provides a comprehensive introduction to digital fabrication and is designed to augment existing practices through access to new tools, materials, and concepts for art production.
+Students will learn fundamental skills and will utilize a variety of digital fabrication methods including 3D printing, laser cutting, and CNC machining, along with software & capture methods such as: Rhino 3D and 3D scanning.
+In the first half of the course, students will learn fundamental digital fabrication skills through technical demos and technique-oriented projects.
+In the second half of the course, students will develop a body of work utilizing these tools.
+We will move between computer classrooms, the AACE lab, and individual studios to explore topics such as built environments, sculptural methods, and medium specificity.
 As background, we will explore the history of digital fabrication, and ask critical questions about its relevance and impact on creative industries and society more broadly.

 Painting Techniques and Materials